qvdm/PasswordThing/docs/index.md

 an Enter key press.
 This feature often comes in handy when changing passwords.
 The userid is never sent.

+## Long press on Next
+Shortcut to quickly return the PT to Slot 0.
+The LED color will change after pressing the button for longer than 1 second to indicate that Long press is active, and releasing the button will return you to Slot 0.

 ## Long press on Generate
 Generates a new password for the current slot.
 By default, a 20 character alphanumeric password, including special characters, is generated.

+## Very long press
+A press of longer that 3 seconds on any key will result in the PT rebooting into Serial (Configuration) mode.
+See the Configuration section of the manual for details about this mode.
+When button is pressed for 3 seconds, the LED color will change to white.
+When the button is released, the PT will display 'B-Serial' and become unresponsive for up to 4 seconds, after which it will boot into serial mode.

 # LED indicators
 The PT has two indicator LEDs.
 One is a monochrome led, which is only used to